evpozdniakov/WebGL-2.0/02.Precision/README.md

 In most cases, default precision is already set for all types in both vertex and fragment shaders.

 The *exception* is the `float` type in fragment shaders—for these, setting a precision is **mandatory**.
-If you don’t specify it, the shader will fail to compile and WebGL will throw an error.
+If you don't specify it, the shader will fail to compile and WebGL will throw an error.

 At a minimum, you should include this in your fragment shader: